Arbitrage-Free Pricing Of Derivatives In Nonlinear Market Models: Nonlinear Market Model

 where $Q$ is the Credit Support Annex (CSA) closeout valuation process of the contract $A$, $\Delta A_\tau =A_\tau - A_{\tau-}$ is the jump of $A$ at $\tau$ corresponding to a (possibly null) promised bullet dividend at $\tau$, and $C_\tau$ is the value of the collateral process $C$ at time $\tau$.
 In the financial interpretation, $\Upsilon^+$ is the amount the counterparty owes to the hedger at time $\tau $, whereas $\Upsilon^-$ is the amount the hedger owes to the counterparty at time $\tau $.
-It accounts for the legal value $Q_\tau$ of the contract, plus the bullet dividend $\Delta A_\tau$ to be received/paid at time $\tau$, less the collateral amount $C_\tau$ since it is already held by the hedger (if $C_\tau>0$) or by the counterparty (if $C_\tau<0$).
-We refer the reader to \cite[Section~3.1.3]{CBB2014} for more details regarding the financial interpretation of $\Upsilon$.
+It accounts for the legal value $Q_\tau$ of the contract, plus the bullet dividend $\Delta A_\tau$ to be received/paid at time $\tau$, less the collateral amount $C_\tau$ since it is already held by either the hedger (if $C_\tau>0$) or the counterparty (if $C_\tau<0$).
+We refer the reader to Section~3.1.3 in Cr\'epey et al. \cite{CBB2014} for the detailed discussion of the specification of $\Upsilon$.

-One of the key financial aspects of the counterparty risky contract is the closeout payoff, which occurs if at least one of the parties defaults either before or at the maturity of the contract.
-It represents the cash flow exchanged between the two parties at first-party-default time.
-The following definition of the closeout payoff, as seen from the perspective of the hedger, is taken from \cite{CBB2014}.
-The random variables $R_c$ and $R_h$, which take values in $[0,1]$, represent the recovery rates of the counterparty and the hedger, respectively.
+One of the key financial aspects of the counterparty credit risk is the \textit{closeout payoff}, which occurs if at least one of the parties defaults either before or at the maturity of the contract.
+It represents the cash flow exchanged between the two parties at the first-party-default time.
+The following definition of the closeout payoff, as usual given from the perspective of the hedger, is taken from Cr\'epey et al. \cite{CBB2014}.
+The random variables $R_c$ and $R_h$ taking values in $[0,1]$ represent the recovery rates of the counterparty and the hedger, respectively.

 \begin{definition} The {\it CSA closeout payoff} $\mathfrak{K}$ is defined as

 The {\it counterparty risky cumulative cash flows} process $A^\sharp$ is given by

 \end{definition}